And What Exactly is an Ex-Dividend Date Anyway?

 There isn’t a time when you can buy that would mean you participate in the price drop but not the dividend, so you don’t have to worry about that.

 By the way, I provide a dividend calendar for every month to members of Cabot Dividend Investor, my premium investment advisory.
-Right now our dividend calendar tells me that our portfolio holdings have EIGHT ex-dividend dates in the coming month!
+Right now our dividend calendar tells me that our portfolio holdings have SEVEN ex-dividend dates in July alone!

 If you’re interested in building your own portfolio of stocks that pay you every month, just click here to learn more about Cabot Dividend Investor.